 List of Covered Drugs (Formulary or "Drug Guide") - A list of prescription drugs covered by the plan.
 The drugs on this list are selected by the plan with the help of doctors and pharmacists.
 The list includes both brand name and generic drugs.
-(See Chapter 4, Section 1.1 of this booklet for how to access the Drug Guide.)

-Low Income Subsidy (LIS) - See "Extra Help".
+Low Income Subsidy (LIS) - See "Extra Help."